SharePoint Integration

 You can add multiple connections — one per document library.
 Repeat the wizard to add more from the same or different SharePoint sites.

-To disable auto-indexing, set the colour to None.
+To disable color-tag auto-discovery, set the color to None in SharePoint settings.

 Sync progress